yearofmoo/Git-Concat/README.md

     - other_%{other_variable}.js
 ```

-the **stamp** value will be set automatically as the current timestamp (when the script is executed) if not defined in the config block
+the **stamp** value will be set automatically as the current timestamp (when the script is executed) if not defined in the config block.

 ### Digest Values